 Social Emotional Goal

 An important part of a CSA education is to prepare our students to excel in their secondary and post-secondary pursuits.
 We purposefully teach postsecondary workforce readiness skills through the Colorado Essential Skills.
 Students evaluate themselves at different times throughout the year on their progress in one or more of these areas.
-Their evaluation is part of their Individual Learning Plan [ILP].
+Their evaluation is part of their Individualized Learning Plan [ILP].
 The Social Emotional Goal is non-evaluative in that it does not factor into a grade.
 However, it is a key tool in helping our students understand their growth in his/her ICAP (Individual Career and Academic Plan) Colorado Essential Skills and share their reflections with their parents.
 Specifically, the Colorado Essential Skills are:

 - PERSONAL: Self-Awareness; Initiative and Self-Direction; Personal Responsibility; Adaptability and Flexibility; Perseverance and Resilience